networktocode/jdiff/README.md

 Since `netcompare` works with json objects as data inputs, JMESPATH was the obvious choice for traversing the data and extracting the value(s) to compare.

-However, JMSPATH comes with a limitation where is not possible to define a `key` to which the `value` belongs to.
+However, JMESPATH comes with a limitation where is not possible to define a `key` to which the `value` belongs to.

 Let's have a look to the below `show bgp` output example.